The Perfect One Week in Jordan Itinerary for First-Timers

 How to get to Amman from Jerash

-After you finished the sightseeing in Jerash, it’s time to head down to Amman.
+After you finish the sightseeing in Jerash, it’s time to head down to Amman.
 It takes around 45-60 minutes to get to Amman, depending on the traffic and in which part of the city you’re going to stay.

 Where to stay in Amman